galaxy-genome-annotation/python-chado/README.md

 - 2.3.2
     - Fix interproscan loader only loading the first result of XML v5
+    - Fix interproscan loader failing to load IPR by name

 - 2.3.1
     - Fix data loading in Tripal database